 Redirection mode could redirect the USB devices from thin client to Windows host as soon as the USB port can stand the power consumption.

 For multi-session remote desktop, the USB redirection mode is not recommended.

 In the Device Manager, we can find the redirected devices

-At this moment, we just build in some of printers’ drivers into the thin clients
+At this moment, we just build in HP printers’drivers into the thin clients

 For the printers, the mapping mode has priority when the redirection mode is also enabled.

 Firstly, to set the printer: 【Control Center】->【System】->【Advance】->【Printer Setup】

 please select the printer mapping option with RDP connection.